 The AICE program is an internationally recognized, rigorous, pre-university curriculum and examination system for highly motivated, academically oriented high school students.
 Sponsored by the University of Cambridge International Examinations, AICE offers a flexible, broad-based, two year curriculum for upperclassmen.
 The Pre-AICE course of study is prescribed specifically for freshman and sophomore students.
 The Cambridge AICE Diploma Program encourages and develops the skills of independent research and investigation, the use of initiative and creativity and the application of skills and knowledge.
 All students applying to this program must meet the eligibility criteria.

-Advanced Placement Honors
+Advanced Placement Capstone

-The AP Honors Program challenges students to display exceptional achievement on AP Exams across several disciplines.
+The AP Capstone Program challenges students to display exceptional achievement on AP Exams across several disciplines.
 AP courses are taught at a level equal to that of comparable college freshman courses.
 Each course is concluded by a comprehensive exam created by the College Board.
 Students who enroll in an Advanced Placement course are required to take the AP examination.
 Postsecondary credit for an AP course may be awarded to students who score a minimum of a 3 on a 5-point scale on the corresponding AP exam.
 AP Honors Programs must offer, and students must complete, a minimum of nine AP courses.

 Early College is a small learning community (school within a school) that blends high school and college courses to provide a rigorous yet supportive program to help students earn a high school diploma and tuition free credit toward a post-secondary degree.
 In grades 11 and 12, Early College students are enrolled full time at Florida State College at Jacksonville.
 The Early College Program provides students greater access to higher education and promotes student achievement at the high school and post secondary level.